LukeSev/FE4_Inheritance_Calculator/README.md

 Current Features:
 Given the parents' stats at the end of Gen 1, calculate the child(ren)'s starting stats and growth rates.
+Simple User Interface that lets you select the parents from a list and enter each parent's stats

 TODO:
-Add GUI to select parents and input stats
+~~Add GUI to select parents and input stats~~
-Add support for displaying inherited personal skills
+Add support for displaying inherited personal skills Add support for displaying just stats or just growths Make UI look cleaner/more visually appealing
+Bundle into folder/exe using PyInstaller